Living in the UK

 When you arrive it may be a good idea to set up a bank account.
 The main banks are HSBC, Barclays Bank, Lloyds Banking Group, NatWest and the Royal Bank of Scotland.
 Barclays Bank and HSBC both do special international student packages.

 Council Tax is determined by local authorities and is based on the value of the property you are living in.
 People over 18 who are not exempt will have to make this payment.
-Students in full time education are generally exempt so be sure to ask your DoS or another member of staff at MPW if you need advice and they will point you in the right direction.
+Students in full time education are generally exempt so be sure to ask your college staff for further advice.

 It is a good idea to have travel insurance covering your journey to the UK and if you are travelling for less than six months, you should also have health insurance.
 Make sure you keep key information and contact numbers for your insurance with you when you travel.